-This week’s article examines what career milestones and goals mid-career artists should be aiming towards.
+This week’s article examines what career milestones artists should be aiming towards to further establish their careers.
 This post is a good reference when setting goals to move your career from emerging to established.

 This blog post is in response to a previous post that outlined the top 5 goals for emerging artists.
 You can read that post here.

 1. Professional Website – If you don’t have a professional web-based portfolio by now, it’s overdue.
 Having a website for professional and promotional reasons is key to establishing your career as an artist.

 2. Solid Body of Work: By now, you should have at least one professional solid body of work.
 Your exhibition history should be consistent and expand beyond local galleries and craft shows.
 You should be working towards solo exhibitions, high-profile opportunities, and looking more regionally and nationally.